- 3 Bedrooms

 About the Area

 Myrtle Beach is home to this resort.
-Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
+The area's natural beauty can be seen at Myrtle Beach Beaches and Myrtle Beach State Park, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's happening at Myrtle Beach Sports Center or TicketReturn.com Field at Pelicans Ballpark.

 Special Instructions